 Clearing the cache via the UI

-Go to the Performance administrative page.
+Go to the Performance administrative page

-Navigate to Configuration > Performance (admin/config/development/performance).
+In the Manage administrative menu, navigate to Configuration > Performance (admin/config/development/performance).

 After successfully clearing the cache Drupal should display the message "Caches cleared."